You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 Psychologists and therapists have specific language for understanding how we break down:

-Shame triggers: What makes you feel fundamentally flawed or unworthy.
-Brené Brown’s research shows shame is “the fear of disconnection”: the belief that if people knew the real you, they’d reject you.
+- Shame triggers: what makes you feel fundamentally flawed or unworthy; Brené Brown calls shame “the fear of disconnection”

-Anger triggers: What provokes resentment or rage.
-Often connected to feeling powerless.
+- Anger triggers: what provokes resentment or rage, often connected to feeling powerless

 Your Stress Arrow